Susena-V/Susena-V/README.md

 ## About me

 - I like a lot of things, I try to do said lot of things, some work out and some don't but I did do it in the end.
-- I am exploring a lot right now, currently I am looking at LRM research, NLP, Gen AI, RL.
+- I am exploring a lot right now, currently I am looking at NLP, Gen AI, RL, Agentic AI.
-- My skills: Data Science, ML, DL and some System Design
+- Currently doing research on Reasoning in LLMs and Machine Translation.
-- A uni student with no time and all the time, I want to do what makes me feel like me.
+- A uni student with no time and all the time, I want to do what makes me happy.
-- Trying to do things right and analyze and think (in short I wanna use my brainpower)
-- I want to change the world - somehow and leave a lasting impact - that is positive.
+- I want to change the world and leave a lasting impact (that is positive).

 ---
 ![Pretty Background](WowBg.jpg)